Mauru/MauronAlpha.Csharp/README.md

 2. A GUI interface

-3. A GameEngine with support for polygons that can be plugged into other game-Engines easily (monogame, unity, ...)
+3. A GameEngine Wrapper with support for polygons that can be plugged into other game-Engines easily (monogame, unity, ...)

 4. A context-sensitive Text-processor

+* Updates *

+Currently nothing works.
+But it once worked.
+Then I decided to make things better and broke something ;-) Which is good but also time-consuming.